 - Planning ahead?
 Here is How to Freeze Cookie Dough

 - Cookie spreading?
-Here are 10 Guaranteed Tips to Prevent Cookie Spreading
+Here are my tips for How to Prevent Cookies from Spreading

 - Sugar cookie decorating help?
 Here’s How to Decorate Sugar Cookies

 Room Temperature Butter

 Most cookie recipes call for room temperature butter.
 There’s legitimate science behind this, so don’t overlook it.
 Room temperature butter is cooler than you think, so review my Room Temperature Butter page.
 And here’s my trick for softening butter quickly.

 Let’s talk recipes.
 Here are 75+ Christmas cookies including classic Christmas cookies, decorated Christmas cookies, allergy-friendly cookies, chocolate, white chocolate, Christmas shortbread cookies, and a category for QUICK cookies!